racsosabe/PCZERO/README.md

 You will find three usages of the `PCZERO.hpp` header in the `examples` folder.
 It contains:

  - Dirichlet polynomial example with class (Partial sum of Riemann zeta function)
+ - Exponential polynomial example with class (no exclusion test)
- - Exponential polynomial example with class
+ - Exponential polynomial example with class (with exclusion test)
  - Dirichlet polynomial example without class (Partial sum of Riemann zeta function)

+The Dirichlet polynomial examples do not use exclusion test.

 ### Dirichlet polynomial example with class (Partial sum of Riemann zeta function)